This high incline treadmill is a treadmill DIY you can make in a couple of minutes but permanently impact your workout in an awesome way!

 After you walk on your high incline for 45 minutes, maybe you want to stretch with your DIY yoga bolster!
 I hope you’ll peruse even more DIYs over here too!

 We have an inexpensive treadmill that has a very small incline.
 I prefer walking because I can get things done easier than when I’m trying to run.
 Walking on an incline is the best workout but I didn’t have money to buy a high incline treadmill.
-I decided to make my inexpensive treadmill a high incline treadmill myself!
+I decided to make my inexpensive treadmill a high-incline treadmill myself!

 This turned out really well and was quite simple.
 If you are curious, I have the Sunny Health & Fitness Treadmill.
 It has every feature I really wanted except for an automatic incline.
-The treadmills with high incline were over double the price!
+The treadmills with high inclines were over double the price!

 What you need for your DIY High Incline Treadmill